Andalusia

 Being one of the largest historical centres in Europe, much of it goes unnoticed by visitors.

-The northern sector of the old town allows us to see newly built buildings such as the Setas de la Encarnación, and also hidden gems such as the Roman ruins of the ancient Híspalis and also numerous Gothic-Mudejar churches.
+The northern sector of the old town allows us to see newly built buildings such as the Setas de la Encarnación, and also hidden gems such as the Roman ruins of the ancient Híspalis and numerous Gothic-Mudejar churches.
 However, perhaps the most interesting thing about this tour is walking through historic and lively neighbourhoods.
 Food markets, closed convents, bars and shops of local products are what we will find on our way to the old walls of the city.

 Triana, The cradle of Flamenco in Sevilla